jonathanmtran/ais-onsite-stack/README.md

 * PhotoPrism
 * Sanoid

 This stack was deployed and used in January 2025.
-There were bugs.

 ## Background